 Professor Kaufman was Touro's Vice Dean from 1996-2000, the founder of Touro Law's summer program in India and the co-director of Touro Law's summer program in Israel.
 She teaches Torts, Constitutional Law, Sex-Based Discrimination, and Comparative Constitutional Law.
 Among her professional activities, Professor Kaufman served as the co-President of the Society of American Law Teachers, the Reporter for the New York Pattern Jury Instructions Committee, the chairperson of the Bar Admission and Lawyer Performance Committee of the American Association of Law Schools, a member of the Committee on Legal Education and Admission to the Bar of the Association of the Bar of the City of New York and the New York State Judicial Institute on Professionalism in the Law.
 She currently co-chairs the Committee on Legal Education and Admission to the Bar of the New York State Bar Association.

 Professor Kaufman has published primarily in the areas of civil rights, women's rights and human rights.
-Among her recent publications are: "Shelter from the Storm: An Analysis of U.S. Refugee Law as Applied to Tibetans Formerly Residing in India," 23 Georgetown Immigration Law Journal 497 (2009); "Innocents Abroad: Reflections on Summer Abroad Law Programs," 30 Thomas Jefferson L. Rev. 69 (2007) co-authored with Louise Harmon; "Women and Law: A Comparative Anaylsis of the United States and Indian Supreme Courts' Equality Jurisprudence," 34 Georgia Journal of International & Comparative Law 557 (2006) reprinted as lead article in Indian Juridical Review (2007); and "Dazzling the World: A Study of India's Constitutional Amendment Mandating Reservation for Women on Rural Panchayats," 19 Berkeley Women's Law Journal 29 (2004) co authored with Louise Harmon.
+Among her recent publications are: “Deference or Abdication: A Comparison of the Supreme Courts of Israel and the United States in Cases Involving Real or Perceived Threats to National Security,” 12 Washington University Global Law Studies 95 (2013); "Shelter from the Storm: An Analysis of U.S. Refugee Law as Applied to Tibetans Formerly Residing in India," 23 Georgetown Immigration Law Journal 497 (2009); "Innocents Abroad: Reflections on Summer Abroad Law Programs," 30 Thomas Jefferson L. Rev. 69 (2007) co-authored with Louise Harmon; "Women and Law: A Comparative Anaylsis of the United States and Indian Supreme Courts' Equality Jurisprudence," 34 Georgia Journal of International & Comparative Law 557 (2006) reprinted as lead article in Indian Juridical Review (2007); and "Dazzling the World: A Study of India's Constitutional Amendment Mandating Reservation for Women on Rural Panchayats," 19 Berkeley Women's Law Journal 29 (2004) co authored with Louise Harmon.

 Professor Kaufman is the recipient of the 2004 Ruth G. Schapiro Award of the New York State Bar Association.
-She has also received Touro Law Center's Professor of the Year Award (1995, 2002, 2005), the Lecturer of the Year Award (2004), the Distinguished Service Award (2004), the Paul Marks Public Interest Award (1989, 2004) and the Milton Handler Scholarship Award (2004).
+She has also received Touro Law Center's Professor of the Year Award (1995, 2002, 2005), the Lecturer of the Year Award (2004), the Distinguished Service Award (2004), the Paul Marks Public Interest Award (1989, 2004) the Milton Handler Scholarship Award (2004) and the Touro Law Public Interest Award (2013).

 Comparative Constitutional Law